 Sear: Carefully place the cod filet in the hot pan.
 If your cod has skin, place it skin-side down first.
 Cook for 4-5 minutes, or until the underside is beautifully golden and the fish appears opaque about halfway up the sides.
 Pro tip for skin-on cod: For the first 30 seconds, gently press down on the filet with a spatula to prevent the skin from curling.

-Flip & Finish: Carefully flip the cod.
-Continue to cook for another 3–4 minutes, or until the fish flakes easily with a fork and is golden on both sides.
+Flip & Finish: Flip the cod and cook for another 3-4 minutes until golden and it flakes easily with a fork.

 Serve Immediately: Transfer the pan-seared cod to a plate and serve hot.